geoffroy-serre/Mediscreen/README.md

    execute the .sql file provided (two versions with and without data).
 You can also import the mongoDB json file with notes related to saved patients.

-2. To easily manage import you can user MySQL Workbench which is free.
-For mongoDB, docker compose file also launch mongo express, to make easy export and import data.
+2. To easily manage imports you can use MySQL Workbench which is free.
+For mongoDB, docker compose file also launch mongo-express, to make easy to export and import data.

    Use this url: http://localhost:8084/